top of page

 19 Husbands, love your wives, and be not bitter against them.

-• A man must bear the fruits of the Spirit towards his wife in her struggles as she grows.
+• A man must bear the fruits of the Spirit towards his wife and dwell with her according to the knowledge of the law in everything in her struggles to help her as she grows.

-• A wife must submit herself unto her husband in the fruits of the Spirit as he learns to lead by example submitting himself to the will of the Lord.
+• A wife must submit herself unto her husband in the fruits of the Spirit and operating according to the law as he learns to lead by example submitting himself to the will of the Lord.
 The relationship of the parents working together in the fruits will set an example for the children.

-• A man has the growth opportunity of learning to be patient and long-suffering through his experience in his home with his wife, the weaker vessel, and his children who need nurture to b raise up in the faith.
-A man has to guard himself in meekness to speak rightly unto his children to avoid provoking them to anger:
+• A man has the growth opportunity of learning to be patient and long-suffering through his experiences in his home with his wife, the weaker vessel, and his children who need nurture in the meekness and gentleness of Christ (2 Co 10:1) to be raised up in the faith.
+A man has to guard himself in meekness to speak rightly with speech seasoned with salt unto his children to avoid provoking them to anger:

 Pro 15:1